mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Security Considerations

+This section describes security threats related to ambiguous resource selection and access token reuse, and explains how this specification mitigates those threats, either directly or in combination with other OAuth security mechanisms.

 ### Resource Selection Ambiguity and Mix-Up Attacks

 **Threat:**
 An authorization server issues a successful access token response without clearly indicating the protected resource or resources for which the token is valid.
-This can occur when the server applies default resource selection, narrows a requested resource set, or substitutes a different resource according to local policy without communicating that decision to the client.
+This can occur when the server applies server-assigned resource selection, narrows a requested resource set, or substitutes a different resource according to local policy without communicating that decision to the client.
 Such conditions are more likely in deployments where a client interacts with multiple authorization servers and protected resources, or dynamically discovers authorization servers at runtime, including via HTTP authorization challenges using OAuth 2.0 Protected Resource Metadata {{RFC9728}}.

 **Impact:**
 A client may incorrectly assume that an access token is valid for a different protected resource than the one actually authorized.
 This can result in access token misuse, unintended token disclosure to an incorrect protected resource, or resource mix-up attacks in which a token intended for one resource is presented to another.
 These risks are amplified in dynamic environments where the client cannot fully validate the trust relationship between a protected resource and the authorization server.